PsCustomObject/PsCustomObject.github.io/_posts/2019-01-04-List-Outdated-Packages.md

 ---
-title: "Python - Pip List Outdated Packages"
+title: "Python - List Outdated Packages"
 excerpt: "How to list all outdated Python packages with Pip and how to upgrade them"
 categories: